llvm/llvm-project/flang/docs/Extensions.md

 * VMS listing control directives (`%LIST`, `%NOLIST`, `%EJECT`)
 * Continuation lines on `INCLUDE` lines
 * `NULL()` actual argument corresponding to an `ALLOCATABLE` dummy data object
+* User (non-intrinsic) `ELEMENTAL` procedures may not be passed as actual arguments, in accordance with the standard; some Fortran compilers permit such usage.

 ## Preprocessing behavior